lchencc/nlp/README.md

-# Natural Language (NLP)

-## Sentiment Analysis and Bitcoin Return Prediction Using FinBERT
+## NLP: Sentiment Analysis and Bitcoin Return Prediction Using FinBERT